Yucca gloriosa is a broad-leaved evergreen and one of the many attractive Yucca plant species of the family Asparagaceae.

 The pretty, bell-shaped flowers grow in panicles or clusters, which may be 4″ inches long.

-The flowers start out greenish and then transition to cream colored with pink, red or purple accents.
+The flowers start out greenish and then transition to creamy white colored with pink, red or purple accents.

 They become six ribbed fruits or seed pods.